gdams/adoptium/content/blog/eclipse-temurin-jres-are-back/index.md

 Our users want both the convenience of a JRE package and the AQAvit quality assurance provided by the Adoptium project.
 As such, the Adoptium Project Management Committee (PMC) redoubled efforts to be able to create and maintain JREs for Java 17 onwards.

-## Eclipse Temurin JREs are back!
+## Eclipse Temurin JREs are back

 Adoptium is a community-driven project.
 We are here for our users, and we succeed by the kind efforts of our [development community](https://adoptium.net/slack.html) supported by the